needle-wang/jweevely/src/jweevely/README.md

 #2014年 11月 10日 星期一 22:26:33 CST
-I code it for the OS of chinese environment(gbk), also can run in an en_OS.
+I code it for the OS of chinese environment(gbk), also can run in an en_OS. now I am a pythoner, and will not code java anymore maybe.

-use cookie to send encrypted data, the same as weevely. it can show the right gbk and utf8 words. support cd(I write it by myself...). support some simple completion(supported by jline). can exec cmd. can upload text file, not binary~
+I think it would be easier and better that the client use python.

-module(not exactly module, just another jsp~):
+use cookie to send encrypted data, the same as weevely. can show the right gbk and utf8 words. support cd(I write it by myself...). support some simple completion(supported by jline). can exec cmd. can upload text file, not binary~

-module_db.jsp     : it using a timer can remove itself. reverse_shell.jsp : from msf.
+module(not exactly module, just another jsp~): module_db.jsp     : it can remove itself by using a timer. reverse_shell.jsp : from msf.
-...(such as jfolder.jsp by yourself~)
+...(such as jfolder.jsp, do it by yourself~)

 I wrote it before learned git. the changelog is so poor~

-C/S in jdk1.6(not sure that if it can be in jdk1.5 or lower): the client need some jar to run:
+the C/S can be in jdk1.6(not sure that if it can be in jdk1.5 or lower): the client need some jar to run:

 httpclient-4.3.1.jar